p2slugs/innovationproject/README.md

 - Dec 3: created [project plan](https://docs.google.com/document/d/1j8Poc5Uar2J0xh_4jdK0nkSDv1neLWqGaCXjXDnQRRg/edit?usp=sharing) and wrote in new recipes for data collection, individual tasks were to find a breakfast recipe and put it on the [recipe doc](https://docs.google.com/document/d/14oFXFl3pcBhb3CPn6F3FZB0GHa1upJOBGRTt-Ql9KWw/edit?usp=sharing)
 - Dec 2: created new organization and repo

+## Goals
+- get website deployed
+- do more with data and allow multiple ingredients and steps to be added to one recipe
+- solve intellij problems with running and commit more with intellij instead of repl to track progress
+- work on ui/html
+- solve webscrpaing/api

 ## Collaborators

 | Team Member | Github Contributions  |